Develop Your Counseling Skills and Prepare for Licensure

 • Signed Ethical and Responsibility Statement form

-• Acknowledgement of Program Handbook receipt
+• Acknowledgment of Program Handbook receipt

-• Acknowledgement of Licensure Limitation Policy
+• Acknowledgment of Licensure Limitation Policy

 • 2.75 grade point average (GPA)